Maine is the least densely populated state east of the Mississippi. There are four Maine National Parks along with two affiliated sites.

 How far is Acadia National Park from Portland Maine?

-The park is 60 miles northeast from Portland, Maine.
+The park is 60 miles northeast of Portland, Maine.

 What city is closest to Acadia National Park?